Bamboo is a renewable eco-crop with multiple uses in textiles, homeware and hardwares. But is bamboo sustainable and is it good for the environment?

 As it’s technically a grass, not a tree, there are no weak points along its length.
 This makes it stronger and more durable than even the toughest hardwoods.

 Undoubtedly, if we’re living sustainably, bamboo ticks a box.
 It’s a more sustainable and hard wearing alternative for furniture, flooring and many household items.
+But does this sustainability apply to all bamboo products?

-But as with anything green, the answer to the question, is bamboo sustainable, isn’t clear cut or straightforward.
+But as with anything green, the answer to the question “is bamboo sustainable?” isn’t clear cut or straightforward.

 On the surface, bamboo looks like a sustainable solution for the textile industry.
 But its use as a fabric is actually where this grass falls short.

-There’s good reason why Global Organic Textile Standards don’t give certification to bamboo textiles.
+There’s a good reason why Global Organic Textile Standards don’t give certification to bamboo textiles.
 Not even if they’ve been produced with organically grown bamboo.

 Turning rough bamboo grass and shoots into a usable fabric is not an easy feat.
 It requires an intensive and chemical heavy process to produce the fabric.